Grants Management System

 We have been alerted of fake consultants trying to charge fees to NGO applicants interested in receiving funds from the FGE for fake services to help them develop their project proposals.
 The FGE would never charge NGO applicants fees for technical assistance and would never recommend applicants to contract a particular consultant.

-The UN Trust Fund is now accepting applications for its 21st funding cycle (2017) that qualify for funding (a) under the three programmatic areas of the UN Trust Fund Strategic Plan 2015-2020, (b) under the special window addressing violence against women and girls in the context of the current refugee crisis and (c) under the special window addressing violence against women and girls with disabilities.
-The deadline for submission of applications is 5 December 2017, 11:59 EDT (GMT–4).
+The UN Trust Fund is now accepting applications for its 22st funding cycle (2018) that qualify for funding (a) under the three programmatic areas of the UN Trust Fund Strategic Plan 2015-2020, (b) under the special window addressing violence against women and girls in the context of the current refugee crisis and (c) under the special window addressing violence against women and girls with disabilities.
+The deadline for submission of applications is 18 January 2019, 11:59 EDT.
 All applications must be submitted online.
 Click here to apply.